qBraid/HAQS-2022/qml-classifier-challenge/README.md

 ### Leaderboard

 A leaderboard will be kept on https://account.qbraid.com/haqs that ranks teams in order of their submitted VQC model accuracy.
 The leaderboard will be updated every 24 hours with all the submissions from that day.
-All teams that make a submission, no matter their model's performance, will appear on the leaderboard and therefore be eligable for prizes.
+All teams that make a submission, no matter their model's performance, will appear on the leaderboard and therefore be eligible for prizes.

 *Important*:  Your final model must be tested with on a remote quantum device using the Amazon Braket Pennylane plugin.
 Submissions that do not interface with [Amazon Braket supported devices](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html) will not be eligible to be ranked on the leaderboard.